 We simply increase the numbers of rows or columns based on the number of digits in the factors.
 The example below shows a 2-digit by 3-digit equation, so there are 2 rows and 3 columns.

 I do want to reinforce one more time that this is not a strategy that you would teach students who are just learning multi-digit multiplication.
 Please make sure you are focusing on mental math strategies that reinforce number sense first.
 THEN strategies like this one can be a fun addition to your multi-digit multiplication, and can really be helpful for some of your students.

 Join me for an upcoming live webinar – Teaching Multi-Digit Multiplication and Division for REAL Understanding.
-You’ll leave with a ton of new ideas, free resources, a PD certificate, and more!
+It’ll only take about an hour to complete and you’ll leave with a ton of new ideas, free resources, a PD certificate, and more!
 REGISTER HERE.

 Looking for more help with multi-digit multiplication in your classroom?
 Check out the self-paced, student-centered Multi-Digit Multiplication Station HERE.